 Most of us make the grave error of taking the things that matter most for granted.
 And a marriage that’s taken for granted has a good chance of ending in divorce.

 [Read: 21 secret signs of a bad relationship that signal a bad future ahead]

 Divorce almost never happens all of a sudden.

-For a long time, I’ve been startled by the divorce crisis in the United States.
-Many of my own friends have now given up on ever marrying because the statistics in our country seem to make the whole marriage thing sound so scary and worthless.
+For a long time, many people have been startled by the divorce crisis in the United States.
+Many people have now given up on ever marrying because the statistics in our country seem to make the whole marriage thing sound so scary and worthless.